oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ## Detailed Description

+Monitoring the system/Gluster resources and services includes:

-This includes: Monitoring of RHSS critical entities such as servers, networking, volumes, clusters and services Alerting when critical infrastructure components fail and recover, providing administrators with notice of important events.
-Alerts can be delivered via email, SMS, or custom script or SNMP traps.
-Response mechanisms such that IT staff can acknowledge alerts and begin resolving outages and investigating security alerts immediately.
-Mechanism should include Alert Escalation to different groups if alerts are not acknowledged in a timely manner.
-Reports providing a historical record of outages, events, notifications, and alert response for later review.
-Availability reports help ensure SLAs are being met.
-Trending and capacity planning graphs and reports that allow for infrastructure upgrades before failures occur.
+*   Monitoring of RHSS critical entities such as servers, networking, volumes, clusters and services
+*   Alerting when critical infrastructure components fail and recover, providing administrators with notice of important events.
+Alerts can be delivered via email, SMS or SNMP.
+*   Reports providing a historical record of outages, events, notifications, and alert response for later review.
+*   Trending and capacity planning graphs and reports that allow for infrastructure upgrades before failures occur.

 ## Dependencies / Related Features